 Ankle sprains vary in severity.
 A mild sprain may require a couple of weeks to heal, while a more severe sprain may need a few months of rehabilitation.
 The simple RICE protocol — rest, ice, compression, and elevation — helps to reduce swelling and pain immediately after you’ve sprained an ankle.

 It’s a good idea to visit a physician to have your ankle evaluated.
-Our elite team of Foot and Ankle Specialists includes Dr. Lynette Mahoney, Dr. Raymond O’Hara, Dr. Narendra Patel, and Dr. Gina Cahill.
+Our elite team of Foot and Ankle Specialists includes Dr. Lynette Mahoney, Dr. Raymond O’Hara, and Dr. Narendra Patel.

 To recover fully, you need to restore normal range of motion to the ankle and strengthen the damaged ligaments and supporting muscles.